 Porosity and Permeability

 Porosity and permeability are related properties of any rock or loose sediment.
-Most oil and gas has been produced from sandstones.
-These rocks often have high porosity, and are usually “high perm” too.
+Most oil and gas has been produced from sandstones (though that is changing, as the country becomes more dependent on shale oil and gas formations).
+Sandstones often have high porosity, and are usually “high perm” too.
 Porosity and permeability are absolutely necessary to make a productive oil or gas well.
 The petroleum geologist must stay focused on the porosity and permeability of the prospective reservoir.

 - Porosity consists of the tiny spaces in the rock that hold the oil or gas.